brogar2000/site/docs/design-document.md

 - In order to be published on the store, an add-on needs to be digitally signed with a certificate that uniquely identifies the entity or organisation responsible for its development and distribution.
 - a static analysis of the archive would commence whenever a new version is uploaded.
 This could include scanning of the manifest file for dubious sets of entitlements, a submission of the binary files to virustotal, etc.
-- Of course, we will encourage developers to make use of unit testing, and down the road could provide a unit testing framework that simulates the Yggdrasil addon API that can be used to programmatically test addon functionality.
+- Of course, we will encourage developers to make use of unit testing, and down the road could provide a unit testing framework that simulates the Odilia addon API that can be used to programmatically test addon functionality.

 However, with a specific setting in the screen reader, the user can allow the installation of extensions not distributed through the store.
 Then, the addon manager would allow browsing to an addon file and install it.